jkatzsam/jkatzsam.github.io/index.md

-<h1 style="color:blue;">I'm on the job market this year!
-Feel free to reach out if you think I'd be a good fit for a position!</h1>
+<p style="color:blue;">I'm on the job market this year!
+Feel free to reach out if you think I'd be a good fit for a position!</p>

 # Preprints